noplacenoaddress/RNMnetwork/Part 4 - My experience/9 - my dna.md

 In the second and third option the explanation is very simple from DNA.
 Has you can appreciate the south European group is subdivided into two others leafs, **Iberian** [[9]](https://en.wikipedia.org/wiki/Iberians) and Greek - south Italian one.
 In this case it could mean that one of the twos parents had to be from Spain and the other from Greece.
 Why I say this?
 Simple it's very important to underline that I've got also 6.4% of DNA segments that pertains to the north African ethnic group and a 16.2% to the Balkan one.
 Now the key of lecture could be this:

--  In the past in the VIII century Spain was been dominated by the Arabs of north Africa in what was described has the **Umayyad conquest of Hispania** [[9]](https://en.wikipedia.org/wiki/Umayyad_conquest_of_Hispania), so the 6.4% is can be connected with the Iberian group and it will form 45.8%.
+-  In the past in the VIII century Spain was been dominated by the Arabs of north Africa in what was described has the **Umayyad conquest of Hispania** [[10]](https://en.wikipedia.org/wiki/Umayyad_conquest_of_Hispania), so the 6.4% is can be connected with the Iberian group and it will form 45.8%.
--
+- The Greek group is the 34.4% but it contain also south Italy.
+But in the key of lecture that there is also a 16.2% of Balkan group the total is 50.6%.

+Always remaining in this possible interpretation the option of exchange of cots is very difficult to apply because theoretically I was born in Genoa.
+The options that could be applied it's the most terrifying but it will explain why I was under a magnetic bell where nobles and big business man play with remote parimutuel betting system over my life, a noble game.
+The ghost of **trafficking of children** [[11]](https://en.wikipedia.org/wiki/Trafficking_of_children) is very clear and clearly could be the real explanation why I suffer a fascist persecution in Barcelona on 2018 and they have systematically destroyed my life.
+The worst think is that my parents are presents in this neural control network.
+And all of my friends and ex girlfriends.
+A lot of famous people also.
+A scandal.
+My parents say that I'm crazy but I've got a lot of telephone registrations and whatsup messages with subtle threats and allusions to the fact.

+> *This could be the key and the real explication.*

 ### External links